Syllabus for CSC121

 STUDENT OUTCOMES (The student should...)

-1. analyze problems and create algorithm for their solution.
+1. analyze problems and create algorithms for their solution.

-3. differentiate situations in which to apply simple searching, sorting, and random number generation procedures.
+5. differentiate situations in which to apply simple searching, sorting, and random number generation procedures — including their implementation.

-5. use basic debugging skills to debug programs.
+7. use basic debugging skills to debug programs including assertions.

-6. design appropriate input data sets to test the correctness of algorithms.
+8. design appropriate input data sets — for console or file implementation — to test the correctness of algorithms.

 OBJECTIVE